InitWare/Neo-InitWare/README.md

 service manager.
 Any request made over the management interface must be authorised by the Reference Monitor before the action can be carried out.

-#### Schedulable Object Graph
+#### Schedulable Object Graph (OBJGRAPH)

 All objects in the system are maintained in an object graph.
-This graph maintains a description of each object sufficient for the other components to operate with; this includes the state of the object, its interrelations (edges) with other objects, and where the various data describing the object was sourced from.
+This graph maintains a description of each object sufficient for the other core services to operate with; this includes the state of the object, its interrelations (edges) with other objects, and where the various data describing the object was sourced from.

-The Manifest Loader is a closely-associated component.
-It is responsible for loading any data about the object described in manifest files, e.g. for systemd "service units", the contents of the systemd unit description files which describe the "service unit".
-In the future, the Manifest Loader will move into a dedicated worker subprocess and communicate with the Neo-InitWare Scheduler Service via message-passing, to bring some level of LangSec to the system.
+## JavaScript Services

+Various higher-level services are written in JavaScript and run in the virtual machines.

+#### Systemd Manifest Loader

+This component loads legacy systemd unit-files.

+#### Delegated Restarter for Services

+Implements the supervision semantics of systemd `.service` units.

 Licencing
 ---------

-This software is made available under similar terms to the original 4-clause BSD licence.
-See [LICENCE.md].
+This software is made available under the terms of the 4-Clause BSD Licence.
+See [LICENCE.md](LICENCE.md).
 If you do not wish to use the software under those terms, you may use it under the terms of the Affero GPL version 3.0 instead.